Can a UTI cause a seizure?

 • UTIs during pregnancy

-Another study found that women who had a UTI during pregnancy were slightly more likely to have children who developed epilepsy.
+Another study found that women who were treated for a UTI during pregnancy were slightly more likely to have children who developed epilepsy.
+There could be other reasons for this increased risk, and scientists are still working to understand it.

 Related: Women and epilepsy - what you need to know